 Enhanced Elk-integration capabilities are available when using the optional Elk Security System module.
-See the section titled 3.9.5 The Elk Security System Module for more information.
+See 3.9.5 ELK Security Module for more information.

 3.9 Optional Modules

 Universal-Devices offers a variety of optional modules that enhance the capabilities of your ISY in a variety of ways.